 Many were the children of impoverished Irish Catholic immigrants or immigrants themselves.
 Later, they included children whose fathers were killed in the Civil War.

-Howard Engert was four years old when he rode the train with his older brother Fred in 1925.
-“I can recall the hard wooden seats," he said.
-"They got so uncomfortable, some of the kids slept on the floor, even though we had no pillows.
+Four-year-old Howard Engert rode the train with his older brother Fred in 1925.
+“I can recall the hard wooden seats,” he said.
+“They got so uncomfortable, some of the kids slept on the floor, even though we had no pillows.
 I remember we ate sandwiches for most meals.
 The train stopped a lot and it seemed like we were always getting on or off it.”
 After a week’s journey, Howard and his brother found separate homes in Osceola, Neb.

-The practice of sending children away on orphan trains was seen as a modern, efficient way to take the surplus juvenile population from an overcrowded city.
-The children would be placed in decent Yankee homes where they could receive a proper upbringing.
+At the time, people viewed the practice of sending children away on orphan trains as a modern, efficient way to take the surplus juvenile population from overcrowded cities.
+The children would be placed decent Yankee homes where they could receive a proper upbringing.
 The Children’s Mission allowed children to be indentured as servants.

 Three years after that first orphan train left Boston, Charles Loring Brace began sending more than 300 children a year on orphan trains from New York City.